Cowrie: Jewelry

 Cowrie shells are also worn as jewelry or otherwise used as ornaments or charms.
-In Mende culture, cowrie shells are viewed as symbols of womanhood, fertility, birth and wealth.
+In Mende, Kikuyu culture, cowrie shells are viewed as symbols of womanhood, fertility, birth, and wealth.
 Its underside is supposed, by one modern ethnographic author, to represent a vulva or an eye.

 On the Fiji Islands, a shell of the golden cowrie or bulikula, Cypraea aurantium, was drilled at the ends and worn on a string around the neck by chieftains as a badge of rank.
 The women of Tuvalu use cowrie and other shells in traditional handicrafts.

 Games and gambling

-Cowrie shells are sometimes used in a way similar to dice, e.g., in board games like Pachisi and Ashta Chamma.
-A number of shells (6 or 7 in Pachisi) are thrown, with those landing aperture upwards indicating the actual number rolled.
+Cowrie shells are sometimes used in a way similar to dice, e.g., in board games such as Pachisi and Ashta Chamma.
+A number of shells (six or seven in Pachisi) are thrown, with those landing aperture upwards indicating the actual number rolled.

-In Nepal cowries are used for a gambling game, where 16 pieces of cowries are tossed by four different bettors (and sub-bettors under them).
+In Nepal, cowries are used for a gambling game, where 16 cowries are tossed by four different bettors (and subbettors under them).
 This game is usually played at homes and in public during the Hindu festival of Tihar or Deepawali.
-In the same festival these shells are also worshiped as a symbol of Goddess Lakshmi and wealth.
+In the same festival, these shells are also worshiped as a symbol of the goddess Lakshmi and wealth.

 Other

-Large cowrie shells such as that of a Cypraea tigris have been used in Europe in the recent past as a darning egg over which sock heels were stretched.
+Large cowrie shells such as those of Cypraea tigris have been used in Europe in the recent past as a darning egg over which sock heels were stretched.
 The cowrie's smooth surface allows the needle to be positioned under the cloth more easily.

-In the 1940s and 1950s, small cowry shells were used as a teaching aid in infant schools e.g counting, adding, subtracting.
+In the 1940s and 1950s, small cowry shells were used as a teaching aid in children's schools, e.g counting, adding, and subtracting.

-Print from 1845 shows cowrie shells being used as money by an Arab trader.
+A print from 1845 shows cowrie shells being used as money by an Arab trader.